cs481-ekh/f22-kneed-for-speed/README.md

 determines the pressure values and colors assigned to each individual element in the image.
 - Data Parsing: The site parses geometry and results files and handles the data in a way that the site can use to create an image.
+Geometry files are parsed into a 2D array of individual node numbers with x, y, and z values and a 2D array of element numbers with each node number corresponsing to nodes in that element.
+Results files are parsed into a 2D array of elements with the change in pressure on each individual element over a period of time.
+The point in time where the highest pressure occurs is also stored.
-- Image Generating: The site uses the parsed data to generate an accuarte image of pressures on the knee by drawing it on an HTML canvas element.
+- Image Generating: The site uses the parsed data to generate an accurate image of pressures on the knee at the point in time that the highest pressure is occuring by drawing it on an HTML canvas element.
+The map draws each element based on the x,y coordinates of each of its nodes and then applies the proper colors

 It was built entirely using basic HTML, CSS, and JavaScript code and does not rely on any outside frameworks, libraries, or databases.